-Data was collected on a pre-designed proforma from parents/caregivers of neonates meeting the inclusion criteria and born to COVID-19-positive mothers admitted for delivery at Ziauddin Hospital.
+Data was collected on a pre-designed proforma from parents/caregivers of neonates meeting the inclusion criteria and born to COVID-19-positive mothers admitted for delivery at Ziauddin hospital.
 Diagnosis of coronavirus infection in the mother and baby was based on Novel Corona Virus-2019 (nCoV-19) Qualitative polymerase chain reaction PCR (COVID-19) test through the nasopharyngeal swab.
-Antigen Detection Rapid Test (Aq-RDT) through nasopharyngeal swabs was considered for diagnosis emergency surgeries.
-Informed and written for consent was taken from the patient's parents/ quardian. taking detailed history After and examination, a duty pediatric team member recorded the mother's and neonate's demographic and clinical features on the pre-designed proforma.
+Antigen Detection Rapid Test (Ag-RDT) through nasopharyngeal swabs was considered for diagnosis for emergency surgeries.
+Informed and written consent was taken from the patient's parents/guardian.
+After taking detailed history and examination, a duty pediatric team member recorded the mother's and neonate's demographic and clinical features on the predesigned proforma.
 Neonatal clinicians attended deliveries with all due precautions for Infection-control as per the hospital infection control policy.
-In babies with a potential requirement J Liaquat Uni Med Health Sci JANUARY - MARCH 2023; Vol 22: No. 01 for resuscitation, measures were taken according to the hospital infection control policy.
+In babies with a potential requirement for resuscitation, measures were taken according to the hospital infection control policy.